kalzahid/hello-world/README.md

 # hello-world
-A sample to test giyhub
+A sample to test github